gene-git/ssl-mgr/README.rst

 Config Files
 ============

-Examples of configs are show in Appendix `Appendix`_ and the files themselves are in *conf.d/examples*.
+Sample configs are show in Appendix `Appendix`_ and the files themselves are provided in *examples/conf.d* directory.

-When setting up its a good idea to first create a self signed CA and use that.
+When first setting up its a good idea to start with creating a self signed CA and use that.
-When you're ready change the signing CA to letsencrypt in the service file and run with the LE test server by using
+When you're ready then change the signing CA to letsencrypt in the service file and run with the LE test-cert server by using

 .. code-block:: bash

-   sslm-mgr -t
+   sslm-mgr --test

+You may also use the letsencrypt *--dry-run* option.

 Once that is working for you then you use the normal LE server by dropping the test option.

 Config files are located in *conf.d*.
-There are 2 common configs and one for each group/service.
+There are 2 shared configs and one config for each group/service.
 Service configs files resides under their *group* directory.

 The common configs are *ssl-mgr.conf* and *ca-info.conf* and are used for